Unseen Object Instance Segmentation for Robotic Environments: Experiments

 \subsection{3D Quantitative Results}

-\textbf{Comparison to baselines and SOTA.} We compare the full UOIS-Net-3D with an RRN trained on TOD to all previous baselines from~\cite{suchi2019easylabel} and our UOIS-Net-2D in Table~\ref{table:baseline_comparison}.
+\textbf{Comparison to baselines.} We compare the full UOIS-Net-3D with an RRN trained on TOD to all previous baselines from~\cite{suchi2019easylabel} and our UOIS-Net-2D in Table~\ref{table:baseline_comparison}.
 Discussion of all baselines and UOIS-Net-2D is given in Section~\ref{subsec:quantitative_2D}.
 Compared to UOIS-Net-2D, the 3D version substantially increases the recall in both the overlap and boundary metrics, leading to a relative increase of 4.5\% in overlap F-measure and 5.5\% in boundary F-measures.
 In fact, UOIS-Net-3D, despite no convexity assumptions, gets quite close to the overlap recall of LCCP, which segments objects based on convexity.
 Note that only the DSN structure is changed when moving from 2D to 3D, thus this extra recall is mainly due to the 3D center voting structure and better initial masks.

-In Table~\ref{table:input_comparison_sota}, we show comparisons of UOIS-Net-3D with state-of-the-art methods Mask R-CNN and the previous UOIS-Net-2D on OCID and OSD.
+\textbf{Comparison to SOTA.} In Table~\ref{table:input_comparison_sota}, we show comparisons of UOIS-Net-3D with SOTA methods Mask R-CNN~\cite{he2017mask} \revisiontext{and PointGroup~\cite{jiang2020pointgroup}}, and the previous UOIS-Net-2D on OCID and OSD.
 Again, the trend of performance increase from UOIS-Net-2D is similar to before, where a significant increase in recall leads to a boost in F-measure.
 On OCID, UOIS-Net-3D receives a relative increase of 5.8\% in overlap F-measure and a 6.7\% in boundary F-measure.
-Compared to the best performing Mask R-CNN, our performance provides a relative increase of 8.1\% on overlap F-measure and 6.0\% on boundary F-measure, while being trained on the exact same dataset (TOD).
-On OSD, we provide a relative increase of 4.3\% over UOIS-Net-2D and 12.4\% over the best Mask R-CNN on overlap F-measure, and 8.5\% over UOIS-Net-2D and 32.3\% over Mask R-CNN on boundary F-measure.
+Compared to the best performing Mask R-CNN, our performance provides a relative increase of 8.1\% on overlap F-measure and 6.0\% on boundary F-measure, while being trained on the exact same dataset (TOD). \revisiontext{Additionally, we outperform PointGroup by 7.9\% and 6.3\% on overlap and boundary F-measures, respectively.
+Note that UOIS-Net-3D performs center voting in a similar fashion to PointGroup, however we believe our novel loss functions target cluttered environments more effectively.} On OSD overlap F-measure, we provide a relative increase of 4.3\% over UOIS-Net-2D, 12.4\% over Mask R-CNN, \revisiontext{and 5.7\% over PointGroup}.
+For boundary F-measure, we show 8.5\% over UOIS-Net-2D, 32.3\% over Mask R-CNN, and \revisiontext{8.9\% over PointGroup}.
 Note that while our recall jumps modestly in comparison to UOIS-Net-2D, the precision increase is more sizable.